daniel-QMTRY/QMTRY-Provider-Member-Engagement-Analytics/README.md

-# QMTRY-Provider-Member-Engagement-Analytics
-Synthea demo of Stars-ready provider &amp; member engagement analytics with dbt, Great Expectations &amp; Streamlit.

 # 🚀 Provider & Member Engagement Analytics — Executive Demo ✨🏥

 > 🔥 **Stars in Your Eyes?** Blast off with QMTRY.ai's no-PHI demo that turns Synthea data into actionable gold!
-Spot Stars gaps, prioritize outreach like a boss, and dazzle auditors with one-click evidence.
+Spot Stars gaps, prioritize outreach like a boss, and dazzle auditors with exportable queues, scorecards, and PDC magic.
 Execs: In 60 seconds, you'll see revenue lifts, provider MVPs, and adherence wins.
 Let's make healthcare heroes out of your team! 💪📈

 Powered by Synthea (100% synthetic, zero PHI drama) • Crafted by QMTRY.ai for payers and providers chasing CMS Stars glory.
-Export queues, scorecards, and PDC magic—ready to wow your next board meeting!

 ## 🎯 What You'll See at a Glance (Exec Cheat Sheet) 👀